 TinyTIM is NOT just a game... it's a really, really BIG game.
 You think you're city/town/backwater hole in the world is big?
 It's got nothing on the world of TIM.
 TIM is God, and all praise TIM.
 He's not paying attention, but that's o'kay, he loves us anyway.
 Powered by Pop-Tarts® and smelling of The Old Man of the Nexus (which is something not unlike Old Spice and nursing homes) TinyTIM is the strangest thing you've seen all week.
 Yes, even stranger than that.
 You know you want to visit... you'll never want to leave.
 Even if you do, TIM will be with you always.
 Even during your special alone time in the shower.

 telnet to yay.tim.org 5440 and come see the most complicated machine in all the MUSHdom, The Clock on the Wall.
 You'll laugh, you'll cry, you'll wonder how you ever got through your day without TIM.

 As for my MUSH.
-I'm still planing to subject the world to it.
+I'm still planning to subject the world to it.
 But it's not ready yet.
-Once it's half baked I'll let everyone know.
+Once it's half-baked I'll let everyone know.